Framework-R-D/phlex-design/doc/ch_preliminaries/data_flow.rst

 Data Flow
 =========

-In :numref:`functional_programming:Functional programming`, the example was given for creating tracks from wires.
+In :numref:`ch_preliminaries/functional_programming:Functional programming`, the example was given for creating tracks from wires.
 The simplified expression for doing this was the chained application of two functions :math:`f` and :math:`g` such that:

 .. math::